-This guide breaks down everything you need to know: the benefits of solar in cities like Calgary, Vancouver, Toronto, and more; how solar helps cut utility bills; and how to get
+This Top Solar Picks guide focuses specifically on Calgary solar installation costs, savings, and system sizing for homeowners in Alberta. and the benefits of solar in cities like Calgary, Vancouver, Toronto, and more; how solar helps cut utility bills; and how to get

 Canadians are choosing solar because it: